 Is it normal for a root canal tooth to hurt?
 Root canals are serious endodontic procedures that are indeed often painful.
-If a tooth with a root canal hurts when pressure is applied, pain is fairly common in the immediate days that follow.
+If a tooth with a root canal hurts with pressure is applied, pain is fairly common in the immediate days that follow.
 Let’s examine the potential reasons a root canal tooth feels sore to determine whether sensitivity in a tooth with a root canal is normal and when to see a dentist for root canal pain.

 Table of Contents

-Why is My Root Canal Tooth Tender?
+Why is My Root Canal Tooth Hurting?

 A root canal tooth is usually tender simply because it’s undergone a fairly invasive transformation.
 Longer drilling in a root canal can cause significant pressure on a root canal tooth in the following days.